Yaya-Cout/Nwagyu/src/reference/tutorial/6-game-over.md

 ```

 This implementation would work, but it's generally a bad idea to rely on the
 framebuffer, unless you want to save RAM memory.
-This implementation also need
+This implementation also needs
 to be called before drawing the new snake location, otherwise the snake will
 always be detected as colliding with itself